Harshiv-Patel/termux-jdkTools/README.md

 6. javadoc.
-Just unzip the contents of JDK Tools.zip and place them in ~/../usr/bin/ and it should be done.
-You can move the android.jar to sdcard and update the classpath options accordingly.
+Just unzip the contents of JDK Tools.zip and place them in "~/../usr/bin/" or "$PREFIX/bin", both point at same directory, and it should be done.
+You can move the android.jar to sdcard and update the classpath options in scripts accordingly accordingly.